syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ### Edit Header text of an existing Notes slide

-Essential Presentation library facilitates editing of Headers for the Notes slide of the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates editing of Headers for the Notes slide of the PowerPoint Presentation.

 N> 1.
-As per Microsoft PowerPoint behavior, you can edit Header only in Notes slide of the PowerPoint using our Essential Presentation Library.
+As per Microsoft PowerPoint behavior, you can edit Header only in Notes slide of the PowerPoint using our Essential&reg; Presentation Library.
 N> 2.
 Header edited in Notes slide will be visible only in the Notes page of the PowerPoint viewer.

 The following code example demonstrates how to edit the Headers for the Notes slide of the presentation.